CleverRaven/Cataclysm-DDA/doc/GUIDE_FOOD_AND_DRINK.md

 The base value is 5 ml of water gives 1 quench, then we remove quench for calories, alcohol and salt.

-Quench is currently calculated as: water(g)/5 - 0.005 * calories(g) - 0.004 * sodium(mg) - 1.281 * alcohol(g)
+Quench is calculated as: water(g)/5 - 0.005 * calories(g) - 0.004 * sodium(mg) - 1.281 * alcohol(g)

 ### Health

-* First we calculate the average RDI of Vitamin A, Vitamin B12, Vitamin C, Calcium, Iron and dietary fiber.
+* First we calculate the average DRI of Vitamin A, Vitamin B12, Vitamin C, Calcium, Iron and dietary fiber.
-* Then we subtracct the average RDI of sugar, saturated fats and salt.
+* Then we subtract the average DRI of sugar, saturated fats and salt.
 * Then we subtract every 1g of alcohol.
 * Then we take it to the 3/2th root, or equivalently to the power of 2/3, to make the values more managable.